-, , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , / Mechanism Future impact integration & assessment tools Participatory future- making processes Specialised council within government with diverse representation Deliberative citizen participation Integration of concern for future generations into existing institutional remits and processes Reform of metrics & indicators for progress Timeline Six-month lead time for development.
+/ / Mechanism Future impact integration & assessment tools Participatory future- making processes Specialised council within government with diverse representation Timeline Six-month lead time for development.
 Investment time during each scrutiny process.
-Should continue to be an ongoing part of the process.
+Should continue to be an on- going part of the process.
 Eight months for participa- tory visioning process.
 Timing needs to be planned around programme for government development planning.
 Related to each new programme for government.
 Consistent lifespan to extend beyond election cycles.
-Deliberation processes could either be around one issue, with a shorter timeline of three months, or carried out by a more permanent body with a formalised relationship with parliament.
-Consistent lifespan of this mechanism.
-It will require reg- ular time commitments from focal points and coordinator.
-Participatory process and future vision for design of new metrics should take six months, with a further twelve months for the process of embedding and reframing goals.
 Anticipated outcomes Enhanced understanding of scale and breadth of decisions impacting the future.
-Extending the time horizon that is considered in the policymaking and scrutiny process.
+Extend- ing the time horizon that is considered in the policymaking and scrutiny process.
 Changing understanding of success.
-Scrutiny and recommendation process intentionally brings perspectives about the future into policymaking and deliberation with intention.
-Deliberated consensus offers proposals for initiatives, policies or approaches that give greater consideration to the future, and these are adopted by government.
-Future ramifications are included in processes.
-Coordination facilitates improved policy coherence and a more holistic approach government-wide.
-Changing the narrative and tone of policymakers and elected representatives about the values and goals of society.
+Participation and deliberation processes contribute to civic engagement.
+The programme for government considers and purposefully connects to the future and reflects the future people want.
+Scrutiny and recommendation process intentionally brings perspectives about the future into policymaking and delib- eration with intention.
 Measuring success Evidence of scrutiny process, extent of use, case studies.
 Programme for government is aligned with and assessed against contribution to this future vision.
 Cases of adoption of recom- mendations.
-The processes are completed and recommendations are adopted.
-Recommendations improve relationship with the future.
-Process is habitual and enshrined in day-to-day func- tioning.
-A longer-term view is clear in the output of each department.
-New metrics around future goals are met.
-Public narra- tives around goals and values have changed.
-Constraints and risks This process requires buy-in of participants of political processes, and steps need to be taken from the beginning to ensure this is the case before changing processes formally.
+Constraints and risks This process requires buy-in of participants of political proc- esses, and steps need to be taken from the beginning to ensure this is the case before changing processes formally.
 The result of the process needs to be bought into, otherwise it lacks authority or power.
-This mechanism normally has little official power or authority and so it needs to be designed in a way to ensure influence over decision-making processes.
-Ensure adequate level of diversity in participation for deliberation process.
-Need to be mindful of power imbalances in society and how this might impact on deliberative processes.
-Competing time pressures.
-That the process becomes box-ticking only.
-Values and norms don't change as quickly as metrics.
-Need top-level commitment.
+This mechanism normally has little official power or authority and so it needs to be designed in a way to ensure influence over decision-making proc- esses.
 How does this support realising justice?
-Through recognition of impact on the future, and potential for more equal distribution of cli- mate change impacts over time By imagining what a good life (capability to have a good life) in the future looks like in a participatory way Through participation and representation of the future in decision-making Through participation in future-making and decision- making Through recognition of future concerns across all areas By distributing and recognis- ing impacts (positive and negative) over time Examples of similar Sustainable Development Impact Assessment Tool de- veloped and used by Scottish Parliament The Slovenian Government led a participatory process to develop a Vision for Slovenia in 2050.
-The Finnish National Commission on Sustainable Development brings together ministry representatives and civil society.
-Civic Councils and Civic Engagement Forums fed into the German Federal Ministry for the Environment's Integrated Environmental Programme 2030.
-Slovakia's Government Council for Agenda 2030 coordinates all ministries and designated focal points.
-The Scottish Government has rewritten their National Performance Framework in line with the SDGs.
+3 Through recognition of impact on the future, and potential for more equal distribution of cli- mate change impacts over time By imagining what a good life (capability to have a good life) in the future looks like in a participatory way Through participation and representation of the future in decision-making Examples of similar Sustainable Development Impact Assessment Tool de- veloped and used by Scottish Parliament The Slovenian Government led a participatory process to develop a Vision for Slovenia in 2050.
+The Finnish National Commis- sion on Sustainable Develop- ment brings together ministry representatives and civil society.
 Further reading Hege, E. & Brimont, L. (2018): Integrating SDGs into national budgetary processes.
 IDDRI study Hajer, M. (2017): Inaugural Lecture: The Power of Imagi- nation.
 Caney, S. (2016).
 Politi- cal institutions for the future: A five-fold package.
 Niestroy et al. (2019): Europe's approach to implementing the Sustainable Development Goals: good practices and the way forward.
-Green Alliance (2019): Power to the People.
-Gonzalez-Ricoy & Gosseries (2016): Institutions for Future Generations.
-OECD (2018): Policy Coher- ence for Sustainable Develop- ment.
-Welsh Government (2019): Voluntary National Review.